kretoffer/ObscuraProto/README.md

 *   **Perfect Forward Secrecy (PFS):** Maintained thanks to ephemeral ECDH keys.
 *   **Performance:** ECC provides high speed for asymmetric operations.
 ChaCha20-Poly1305 is a very fast symmetric cipher.
 Session resumption speeds up repeated connections.
-*   **Trust Model:** The protocol assumes that the client trusts the server's public ECDSA key in advance.
+*   **Trust Model:** The protocol assumes that the client trusts the server's public Ed25519 key in advance.

 ## 4. Key Decisions

 *   **ChaCha20-Poly1305:** A modern, high-performance AEAD cipher that provides both confidentiality and data integrity.
-*   **Elliptic Curve Cryptography (ECC):** The basis of asymmetric operations, providing a balance of speed and security.
+*   **Elliptic Curve Cryptography (ECC):** The basis of asymmetric operations, providing a balance of speed and security, specifically using Ed25519 for signatures and X25519 for key exchange.
-*   **Key Derivation Function (HKDF):** A critically important component for generating keys from a shared secret.
+*   **Key Derivation Function (KDF):** A critically important component for generating two distinct keys (for sending and receiving) from a shared secret.
 *   **Replay Attack Protection:** Implemented using a message counter, which is included in each message and **authenticated using Poly1305**.
 This prevents the replaying of old messages.